Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 When I was a kid, I’d travel to Kota Kinabalu to visit my extended family.
 But most of my visits were short and limited to the same few activities — meals with relatives, and trips to see Mount Kinabalu.

-Rediscovering the city again as an adult made me realise what most travellers and I have been missing on.
-There’s tons of good food, a good mix of activities, local sights and fun day trips!
-I can now confidently say you’ll need at least three days for a first trip to Kota Kinabalu, but we’d recommend four to five days if you plan to experience some day trips.
+Rediscovering the city again as an adult made me realise what most travellers and I have been missing out on.
+You’ll need at least three days for a first trip to Kota Kinabalu, but we’d recommend four to five days if you plan to experience some day trips.

 Any gems to share in Kota Kinabalu?
 Share with us in the comments!